 The Lord’s Supper

-We celebrate the Lord’s Supper at least once a quarter as a way of remembering the Lord’s death for our salvation until he comes again.
-It is often a part of our quarterly Prayer and Praise services.
+We celebrate the Lord’s Supper as a way of remembering the Lord’s death for our salvation until he comes again.
+It is a part of our International Worship Service that happens every fifth Sunday.